-Removing existing tiles may be the first thing you need to do in your tiling project.
+Removing the existing tiles may be the first thing you need to do in your tiling project.
 It is possible to lay fresh new tiles over existing tiles if you apply Davco Ultrabond first.
-But for the best result, we recommend removing the old tiles.
+But for the best results, we recommend removing the old tiles.
 So, do you want to know how to remove tiles?

 - Safety gear such as goggles, gloves and a mask